Frequently Asked Questions

 What are the Dean’s Dinners?

-During the course of the semester, Dean David Birdsell of the School of Public Affairs hosts monthly informal dinners with outside guest speakers.
+During the course of the semester, Dean David Birdsell of the Austin W. Marxe School of Public and International Affairs at Baruch College hosts monthly informal dinners with outside guest speakers.
 These dinners provide an opportunity for fellows to be together outside the classroom and to engage in conversation with leaders of foundations, nonprofit organizations, and city and state government.
 Dinners are held at the Vertical Campus building at Baruch College.

 What time commitment is required of fellows?